lfit/github2gerrit/README.md

 # github2gerrit github action

-This action extracts the commits from a Github pull-request and submits them to a upstream Gerrit repository.
-The action allows GitHub developers to contribute to Gerrit based repositories that are primarily developed on Gerrit servers and replicated onto Github.
+This action extracts the commits from a GitHub pull request and submits them to an upstream Gerrit repository.
+It allows GitHub developers to contribute to Gerrit-based repositories that are primarily developed on Gerrit servers and replicated onto GitHub.

 ## Pre-requisites

-1. Github Replication is setup on the Gerrit repositry over SSH.
-Refer to the [Gerrit replication configuration setup guide] maintained by Linux Foundation release engineering team. (https://docs.releng.linuxfoundation.org/en/latest/infra/gerrit.html)
+1. GitHub replication is set up on the Gerrit repository over SSH.
+Refer to the [Gerrit replication configuration setup guide](https://docs.releng.linuxfoundation.org/en/latest/infra/gerrit.html) maintained by the Linux Foundation release engineering team.
-2. Create a user account with Github with permisions to submit change to Gerrit and ensure the added on Github organization or repository as member.
+2. Create a user account on GitHub with permissions to submit changes to Gerrit and ensure it is added to the GitHub organization or repository as a member.

-## How the action works
+## How the Action Works

-The action and workflow is put together written in bash scripting, git and git-review.
+The action and workflow are written in Bash scripting, Git, and git-review.

-1. The action is triggered when a new pull-request is created on Github repository configured with the action.
+1. The action is triggered when a new pull request is created on a GitHub repository configured with the action.
-2. Squash all the commits in the pull-request into a single commits.
+2. Squash all the commits in the pull request into a single commit.
-3. Check for a change-id line present in the pull-request commit message.
-If its not present, add the change-Id on the commit.
-If the change-Id is found on any of the commits it will be reused along with the patch.
+3. Check for a Change-Id line in the pull request commit message.
+If it is not present, add the Change-Id to the commit.
+If the Change-Id is found in any of the commits, it will be reused along with the patch.
-4. Create a Gerrit patch with the Change-ID, squashing all PR changes into a single commit.
+4. Create a Gerrit patch with the Change-Id, squashing all PR changes into a single commit.
-5. Close the pull-request once Gerrit patch is submitted.
-A comment is updated to the pull-request along with the URL to the change is added to the pull request.
-Any updates changes will require the pull-request to be re-opened.
-Updates to the pull-request is done with a force push which triggers the workflows to ensure that change is re-submitted.
+5. Close the pull request once the Gerrit patch is submitted.
+A comment is added to the pull request with the URL to the change.
+Any updates will require the pull request to be reopened.
+Updates to the pull request are done with a force push, which triggers the workflows to ensure the change is resubmitted.

-## Caveats - Future improvements
+## Caveats - Future Improvements

-- Commits in a pull-request are squashed into a single commit before its submitted the change request onto Gerrit.
+- Commits in a pull request are squashed into a single commit before submitting the change request to Gerrit.
-- Code review comments on Gerrit will not updated back on the pull-request and requires the developers to follow up on the Gerrit change request URL.
+- Code review comments on Gerrit will not be updated back on the pull request, requiring developers to follow up on the Gerrit change request URL.

-## Inputs - required
+## Required Inputs

-- GERRIT_KNOWN_HOSTS: known host of Gerrit repository
+- `GERRIT_KNOWN_HOSTS`: Known host of the Gerrit repository.
-- GERRIT_PROJECT: Gerrit project repository
+- `GERRIT_PROJECT`: Gerrit project repository.
-- GERRIT_SERVER: Gerrit server FQDN
+- `GERRIT_SERVER`: Gerrit server FQDN.
-- GERRIT_SSH_PRIVKEY_G2G: SSH Private key pair (The private key has to be added to the Gerrit users account settings.
-Gerrit -> User Settings.)
+- `GERRIT_SSH_PRIVKEY_G2G`: SSH private key pair (The private key has to be added to the Gerrit user's account settings.
+Gerrit -> User Settings).
-- GERRIT_SSH_USER_G2G: Gerrit Server Username (Required to connect to Gerrit)
+- `GERRIT_SSH_USER_G2G`: Gerrit server username (Required to connect to Gerrit).
-- GERRIT_SSH_USER_G2G_EMAIL: Email of the Gerrit user.
+- `GERRIT_SSH_USER_G2G_EMAIL`: Email of the Gerrit user.

-## Inputs - optional
+## Optional Inputs

-- ORGANIZATION: The Github Organization or project.
+- `ORGANIZATION`: The GitHub organization or project.
-- REVIEWER_EMAI: Committers email list (comma separated list without spaces)
+- `REVIEWER_EMAIL`: Committers' email list (comma-separated list without spaces).

-## Full Example usage with composite action
+## Full Example Usage with Composite Action

-Use the composite action as step in the workflow for further processing.
+Use the composite action as a step in the workflow for further processing.

 ```yaml
 ---